Remzi1993/jquery-manager/SECURITY.md

 You can mail me at: ict@remzi.info (in private for serious security issues) or create an issue on the GitHub project page at https://github.com/Remzi1993/jquery-manager/issues.

-I will reply/respond within 24 / 48 hours
+I will reply/respond within 24 / 48 hours.
 Please, give me time to fix this in a timely manner.